100615056/CS50-2021-Problem-Sets/README.md

 Prompt the user for a text and determine the reading level using the Coleman-Liau formula.

 **Note:**
-- Letter - any lowercase character from a-z or any uppercase character from A-Z
+- Letter - any lowercase characters from a-z or any uppercase characters from A-Z
-- Word - Sequence of character seperated by spaces
+- Word - Sequence of character separated by spaces
-- End of sentence - Occurence of period, exclamation point, or question mark
+- End of a sentence - Occurrence of a period, exclamation point, or question mark
-- If index number is 16 or higher, output is Grade16+
+- If the index number is 16 or higher, the output is Grade16+
-- If index number is less than 1, output is Before Grade 1
+- If the index number is less than 1, the output is Before Grade 1

 ### caesar.c